mighdoll/live-typescript/packages/live-typescript/README.md

   <LiveTypescript code="console.log('hello world');"/>
 ```

-To use modules in your example code, use the provided plugin in your vite or rollup build:
+To import modules in your example code, use the provided plugin in a vite or rollup build:
 [rollup-plugin-sourcefiles].

 ```
   import pkgSource from "thimbleberry?sourceFiles";